dan-schel/vic-transport-api-relay/README.md

 # every 5 minutes).
 PTV_DISRUPTIONS_REFRESH_MINUTES = 5

+# The window size, in minutes, that is considered when deciding when to rate
+# limit ourselves making further requests to PTV (default: 60 minutes).
+During
+# rate-limiting, the server will still happily return cached responses, it just
+# won't make any new fetches.
+PTV_DISRUPTION_DETAILS_LIMIT_WINDOW_MINUTES = 60

+# How many requests must be made within the window before further requests are
+# refused (default: 10 requests).
+PTV_DISRUPTION_DETAILS_LIMIT_COUNT = 10

+# How long, in minutes, to cache the disruption details fetched from the PTV
+# website (default: 120 minutes).
+PTV_DISRUPTION_DETAILS_CACHE_MINUTES = 120

 # How often, in seconds, to send a platform request to the PTV API when initial
 # platform data is being populated (default: every 10 seconds).
 PTV_PLATFORMS_INITIAL_FETCH_SECONDS = 10